MarisaNicoleSloan/career-portfolio/custom-faq-fields/custom-faq-fields.md

 #### Direct Feedback
 "Our team was spending hours each week just updating basic information across different pages.
 It felt like we were constantly playing catch-up." - Administrator at a multi-location rehab network

+## Data Flow for Core Content Updates
+- <b>User interface and content management</b>: Sanity provides the interface for content managers.
+CMS is a restrictive interface to update data.
+- <b>Data source</b>: PostgreSQL database stores the core content.
+Algolia is a search engine specifically used for searching core content (center and location data).
+Sanity is an interface for managing content that is then automatically synced (replicated) in PostgreSQL  and Algolia. data in Postgres (don't have to write SQL queries).
+- <b>Data retrieval</b>: GraphQL API queries only the necessary data.
+It bridges between Postgres and WordPress.
+More developer-friendly way to write queries for data retrieval.
+- <b>Front-end</b>: CMS updates reflect on front end following site build

 ## Implementation

 ### Default FAQ Population